Frequently Asked Questions

 What business impact can customers expect from using Hygraph?

-Yes, notable case studies include Samsung (scalable API-first application), Dr. Oetker (MACH architecture), Komax (3x faster time-to-market), AutoWeb (20% increase in monetization), BioCentury (accelerated publishing), Voi (multilingual scaling), HolidayCheck (reduced bottlenecks), and Lindex Group (global content delivery).
-See Hygraph Case Studies for more.
+Notable customers include Samsung (15% improved engagement), Dr. Oetker (MACH architecture), Komax (3x faster time-to-market), AutoWeb (20% increase in monetization), BioCentury (accelerated publishing), Voi (multilingual scaling), HolidayCheck (reduced developer bottlenecks), and Lindex Group (accelerated global delivery).
+See case studies for details.
+Note: Each case study reflects unique business contexts and results.

 Headless CMS for Rust